 Former Italian National Anti-Mafia and Counterterrorism Prosecutor

-Judge Franco Roberti, born in 1947, has been Italian National Anti-Mafia Prosecutor since July 2013.
+Judge Franco Roberti, born in 1947, has been Italian National Anti-Mafia Prosecutor from July 2013 to November 2017.
 After the entry into force of Law no. 43 of 2015, for “Urgent measures for the fight against terrorism, including international terrorism”, he was also elected to serve as National Anti-Mafia and Counterterrorism Prosecutor.
 Prior to his appointment, Judge Roberti served as Vice Public Prosecutor in Naples.
 In this role, he simultaneously acted as coordinator of the unit investigating crimes against the State and offences for the purpose of terrorism, or those designed to subvert the constitutional order, as well as coordinating the subdivision responsible for preventive measures.
 From 2009, Roberti served as Public Prosecutor at the Court of Salerno, and was personally responsible for coordinating the District Anti-Mafia Directorate.
 From 1993 to 2011, Judge Franco Roberti served as National Anti-Mafia Deputy Prosecutor at National Anti-Mafia Directorate while from 1982 to 1993 he served as Deputy Public Prosecutor at the Court of Naples.
 In this role, he was responsible for investigations into crimes against the public administration, Mafia-related organized crime as well as terrorist and subversive offences.
 He was initially a member of the “Extortion and kidnapping” division, before joining the District Anti-Mafia Directorate when this was established.

 Judge as of 11 March 2009, for a term of nine years.
 Assigned to the Appeals Division.
 Elected from the Western European and Others Group of States, list A.